China–United States relations: Economic relations

 China was the biggest trading partner of the United States until 2019, when it dropped to the third place because of the ongoing trade war.

-In November 2021, U.S. producer Venture Global LNG signed a twenty-year contract with China's state-owned Sinopec to supply liquefied natural gas (LNG).
-China's imports of U.S. natural gas will more than double.
-U.S. exports of liquefied natural gas to China and other Continental Asian countries surged in 2021, with Continental Asian buyers willing to pay higher prices than European importers.
+In November 2021, US producer Venture Global LNG signed a twenty-year contract with China's state-owned Sinopec to supply liquefied natural gas (LNG).
+China's imports of US natural gas will more than double.
+US exports of liquefied natural gas to China and other Continental Asian countries surged in 2021, with Continental Asian buyers willing to pay higher prices than European importers.

 On 25 March 2023, Apple CEO Tim Cook made an official visit to Beijing to attend the China Development Forum.
 Cook praised China's innovation, and long history of cooperation with Apple Inc. During the COVID-19 pandemic, Apple supplier Foxconn was heavily disrupted by workers protesting China's zero-COVID policies.
 Cook also presented an expanded rural education program for 100 million yuan to further improve the skill-set of Chinese workers.

 Between 2020 and 2023, 70% of all rare earth compounds and metals imported into the United States came from China.
 China produces 90% of the world's rare-earth elements.
-In this context, in July 2025, Raja Krishnamoorthi, the top Democrat on the U.S. House Select Committee on the Chinese Communist Party, stated that China could "so much as flick a switch and cause major damage" to the American economy.
+In this context, in July 2025, Raja Krishnamoorthi, the top Democrat on the US House Select Committee on the Chinese Communist Party, stated that China could "so much as flick a switch and cause major damage" to the American economy.
 The committee expressed concerns about the United States' economic dependence on China, particularly in relation to critical mineral exports such as rare earths used in modern technology.

 On 13 September 2024, the Biden administration finalized the increases of tariffs on Chinese exports.
 Tariffs increased to 100% on electric vehicles, 50% on solar cells and 25% on electric vehicle batteries, critical minerals, steel, and aluminum.

 In February 2025, Donald Trump signed an executive order that directed the Committee on Foreign Investment in the United States (CFIUS) to restrict Chinese investment in strategic economic areas.
-Premier Li Qiang emphasized the need for open markets and fair competition, while the U.S. accused China of unfair trade practices and inadequate fentanyl control efforts.
+Premier Li Qiang emphasized the need for open markets and fair competition, while the US accused China of unfair trade practices and inadequate fentanyl control efforts.